cbicari/sat_rpi5_hailo_dev_environment/README.md

 Board Name: Hailo-8
 Device Architecture: HAILO8
 ```
-If you pulled the hef_models from this configuration repo, try running the pose_landmark_heavy.hef as follows from parent directory:
+Using the hef_models from this configuration repo, test run the `pose_landmark_heavy.hef` as follows :
 ```bash
  hailortcli run ./hef_models/pose_landmark_heavy.hef
  ```
- If all is good, you should have something along the lines of:
+ You should get something along the lines of :

  ```bash
  Running streaming inference (./hef_models/pose_landmark_heavy.hef):